bigcommerce/dev-docs/docs/api-docs/channels/channels-extending-existing.md

 ### All partners

-- [Create Channel](https://developer.bigcommerce.com/api-reference/cart-checkout/channels-listings-api) (for each platform the app enables a merchant to sell on) - this enables the channel to be displayed within the “Manage” screen in the new Channel Manager for merchants, once the app has been installed.
+- [Create a Channel](https://developer.bigcommerce.com/api-reference/cart-checkout/channels-listings-api) (for each platform the app enables a merchant to sell on) - this enables the channel to be displayed within the “Manage” screen in the new Channel Manager for merchants, once the app has been installed.

-- [Create Channel](https://developer.bigcommerce.com/api-reference/cart-checkout/channels-listings-api) request must include `app_id` at minimum in the [app config object](#sample-configuration).
+- [Create a Channel](https://developer.bigcommerce.com/api-reference/cart-checkout/channels-listings-api) request must include `app_id` at a minimum in the [app config object](#sample-configuration).

 ### Channel manager example